wvanderp/gitcrypt.js/docker-gitcrypt/README-docker-gitcrypt.md

 ## Troubleshooting

+### Permission Issues
+The container automatically handles permission issues by:
+- Building with your host user/group ID to match file ownership
+- Setting correct permissions (644) on all output files
+- Using sudo within container when needed for permission fixes

-If you get permission errors, make sure the script is executable:
+If you still get permission errors, make sure the script is executable:
 ```bash
 chmod +x run-gitcrypt.sh
 ```

+### Docker Build Issues
 If Docker build fails, ensure you have internet connectivity as it needs to:
 - Download Ubuntu packages
 - Clone git-crypt from the official repository

+### File Ownership
+All output files are created with your user's ownership, so no `sudo` should be needed for cleanup or git operations.